teiniker/teiniker-lectures-securitytesting/cryptography/asymmetric_encryption/README.md

     * MGF1 (Mask Generation Function 1) is a component of the OAEP padding scheme.
     * It specifies how to generate a mask for the plaintext before encryption to add security.
     * The algorithm=hashes.SHA256() parameter specifies that the SHA256 hashing algorithm is used in the mask generation process.
-SHA256 is a widely-used cryptographic hash function known for its strong security properties.
 * `algorithm=hashes.SHA256()`:
     This parameter also specifies that the SHA256 hashing algorithm is used, but this time it's for the OAEP padding scheme itself.